Collab4exaNBody/exaDEM/doc/paper/joss/paper.md

 - Contact detection: Linked-cell method and Verlet Lists,
 - Force fields: contact force (Hooke law), cohesive force, and gravity.

 All these functionalities are likely to evolve to accomodate new development needs, such as the addition of particle fragmentation.
-It is worth noting that most of these functionalities have been rigorously tested over 500 million spheres or 10 million polyhedra over ten thousand cores with hybrid `MPI` + `OpenMP` programming on AMD EPYC Milan 7763 processors. `ExaDEM` is available under an APACHE 2 license at https://github.com/Collab4exaNBody/exaDEM.git and the documentation is available at https://github.com/Collab4exaNBody/doc_exaDEM.git.
+It is worth noting that most of these functionalities have been rigorously tested over 500 million spheres or 10 million polyhedra over ten thousand cores with hybrid `MPI` + `OpenMP` programming on AMD EPYC Milan 7763 processors.

 # Acknowledgements